AnoopJolly/Embedded-systems-Linux-System-Programming-R-D/LSP_Signals_Theorys.md

 - This ensures user-space signal handlers do not run inside kernel context.

 ---

-## 10. Describe the behavior of a process when it receives a SIGSEGV signal?

-- `SIGSEGV` indicates a **segmentation fault** (illegal memory access).
-- By default, the process **terminates and produces a core dump**.
-- A process can install a signal handler to try recovery or logging, but usually, it indicates a serious programming error.
----

 ## 10. Describe the behaviour of a process when it receives a SIGSEGV signal?

 - `SIGSEGV` signals a **segmentation fault** — invalid memory access.